In July 1997, the U.S.

 and level of a possible secondary standard.
 At that meeting,

-9 of the 14 experts endorsed the W126 exposure index as the index
+9 of the 14 experts recommended the W126 exposure index as the

-of choice.
-The scientific background for the exposure index can
+index of choice.
+The scientific background for the exposure index

 A.S.L. & Associates' reviewed the document